 Organizational Structure and Immediate Goals

-- The group aims to achieve specific deliverables and established that work will be conducted by individual working groups, each led by an elected Chair and Vice-Chair.
+- The group aims to achieve specific deliverables and established that work will be conducted by individual working groups, each led by two or more co-chairs.

-More specifically, the following working groups were established, and when appropriate, will produce a robust, easy-to-use protocol based upon standardized samples or tools:
+More specifically, the following working groups were established and, when appropriate, will produce a robust, easy-to-use protocol based on standardized samples or tools:

 Comparison of fluorescence intensities between images requires measurements of the illumination power and stability of the excitation light source.
-WG1 aims at establishing a recommended protocol for measuring the stability of a light source during both short- and long-term image acquisition sessions using calibrated external power sensors.
+WG1 aims to establish a recommended protocol for measuring the stability of a light source during both short- and long-term image acquisition sessions using calibrated external power sensors.
 This initial aim will be extended later to measure the absolute flux of light through the illumination path and irradiance of the sample.
 The initial protocol will be designed around lasers on confocal microscopy platforms (raster scanning and spinning disks).
-It will be later modified towards other microscopy techniques (widefield, TIRF, light-sheet, super-resolution).
+It will be later modified towards other microscopy techniques (multi-photon, widefield, TIRF, light-sheet, super-resolution).

 WG2 focuses on the detection system, comprising the detection path and its detector(s), and how it measures the signal from the sample.
 Members of WG2 aim to standardize the characterization of the detection system performance and create standard procedures for monitoring it over time, thereby revealing performance issues that could affect data reproducibility.
 Therefore, WG2 will define universal, externally measurable parameters applicable to any type of detector (e.g., photons, linearity, noise), together with measurement tools and protocols for measuring these parameters from common detector types.
 These universal parameters will be specified according to each distinct type of detector’s internal parameters, which have already been defined by the community.
 They will enable the evaluation and comparison of different detection systems, thus pinpointing the most suitable technology for given applications.